SherG/cool-iron/blog/quit-facebook.md

 This does not mean that there aren't some <a href="https://www.baekdal.com/strategy/how-we-lost-social-media-to-algorithms/" target="blank"> sub-optimal dynamics</a> baked into Facebook's strategy.
 But that's not the realm for political activists.

 And I don't buy the "Facebook is addictive" argument.
 Show me someone who needs medical assistance because they are going through Facebook withdrawal symptoms.
-Show me cellphone video of a Facebook addict, crumpled over in an alleyway, being resuscitated by paramedics.

-What we used to call "being lazy," "getting into a rut," "wasting time, "a bad habit" or "lack of discipline" is now an "addiction" that needs countless third parties and the leaders of the U.S. government to intervene, but only after newly minted stars have made the media rounds talking about the "addiction" problem and creating a market for their ideas.
+What we used to call "being lazy," "getting into a rut," "wasting time, "a bad habit" or "lack of discipline" is now an "addiction" that needs countless third parties and the leaders of the U.S. government to intervene in, but only after newly minted stars have made the media rounds talking about the "addiction" problem and manufacturing a market for their ideas.

 ### Antitrust, Censorship, and Narrative Shaping